 So Fi Zine

 I am the creator and editor of So Fi Zine (ISSN 2209-3028), an open access sociological fiction zine.
+Submissions are currently open for edition #5.
 Since launching, So Fi Zine has reached over 4,750 readers with 21,500 hits across 80 countries.
 The zine has contributions from field leaders including Howard Becker, Raewyn Connell, Les Back, Michael Burawoy (forthcoming), Nirmal Puwar and Patricia Leavy.
 Editions of So Fi Zine have launched at the London Radical Bookfair and the MCA Zine Fair, Sydney.

 Fiction @ TSR